+Altitude sickness on Kilimanjaro is one of the biggest challenges climbers face.
 Climbing Mount Kilimanjaro is a life-changing adventure, but it’s important to remember that you’ll be pushing your body far beyond its comfort zone.
-One of the biggest challenges you may face isn’t the distance or even the cold; it’s the altitude.
+One of the greatest challenges isn’t the distance or even the cold — it’s the altitude.
+Safety guidelines for high altitudes.

 At 19,341 ft (5,895 m), the summit of Kilimanjaro lies in what doctors call the “extreme altitude zone”.
 Up here, there’s only about half the oxygen available at sea level.
 For some people, the body struggles to adapt to this sudden drop in oxygen, leading to a condition called Acute Mountain Sickness (AMS).